awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 Creates an AWS Lambda function, an AWS Identity and Access Management \(IAM\) execution role, and event source mappings that trigger the function\.

-The [AWS::Serverless::Function](#sam-resource-function) resource also supports the `Metadata` resource attribute, so you can instruct AWS SAM to build custom runtimes required by your application\.
+The [AWS::Serverless::Function](#sam-resource-function) resource also supports the `Metadata` resource attribute, so you can instruct AWS SAM to build custom runtimes that your application requires\.
 For more information about building custom runtimes, see [Building custom runtimes](building-custom-runtimes.md)\.

 ## Syntax<a name="sam-resource-function-syntax"></a>